Structure and magnetism of MnGe thin films grown with a nonmagnetic CrSi template: Discussion

-Since the metastable MnGe structure does not appear to crystallize atop any template other than B20 MnSi, FeGe or CrSi, we hypothesize that during the post-deposition annealing step, crystallization initiates at the CrSi interface and proceeds upwards.
+Since the metastable MnGe structure does not appear to crystallize atop any template other than B20 MnSi, FeGe or CrSi, we hypothesize that during the postdeposition annealing step, crystallization initiates at the CrSi interface and proceeds upwards.
 Combining the RHEED, HAADF-STEM, and XRD-RSM data, we can conclude the following epitaxial relationship for our films:

 The chirality of the MnGe domains is likely dictated by the underlying CrSi template.
-We observed evidence for two twin domains in our film, which are visualized directly in the opposite stacking directions of MnGe$[1\bar{2}1]$ planes in Fig.~\ref{fig:tem_crosssection}(a) and by dark-field imaging on the MnGe$[321]$ zone axis in Fig.~\ref{fig:tem_planview}(d).
-Our XRD-RSM measurements report similar findings to what Ref.~\cite{Trabel_2017} stated for MnSi, where it is clear that these twin domains are rotated by $\pm\ang{30}$ relative to the Si substrate and that the asymmetric intensities of the $\{210\}$ family in Fig.~\ref{fig:xrd_rsm}(e) indicate that there cannot be any rotational twinning (see the Supplemental Material for a calculation of pole figure intensities for the four morpholgies~\cite{supp}).
+We observed evidence for twin domains in our film, which are visualized directly in the opposite stacking directions of MnGe$[1\bar{2}1]$ planes in Fig.~\hyperref[fig:tem_crosssection]{5(a)} and by dark-field imaging on the MnGe$[321]$ zone axis in Fig.~\hyperref[fig:tem_planview]{6(d)}.
+Our XRD-RSM measurements report similar findings to what Ref.~\cite{Trabel_2017} stated for MnSi, where it is clear that these twin domains are rotated by $\pm\ang{30}$ relative to the Si substrate and that the asymmetric intensities of the $\{210\}$ family in Fig.~\hyperref[fig:xrd_rsm]{7(e)} indicate that there cannot be any rotational twinning (see the Supplemental Material for a calculation of pole figure intensities for the four morphologies~\cite{supp}).